The easiest and most common method of tail docking and castration is to apply a rubber ring (or band) to the tail using the tool.

 No dressing is normally required.
 However, if flies are anticipated, a repellent can be used.

-When tail docking, ensure ring is placed between vertebrae.
+When tail docking, ensure the ring is placed between vertebrae.

 Material: Stainless Steel